 I called a buddy of mine and he gave me some tips on how set my prices, but everything else I figured out on my own.

-I had to find a standard contract, so I Googled it.
+Then I had to find a standard contract, fast.

 Tens of thousands of dollars in freelance income later and I’ve kind of figured it out.
 My process is still evolving but I have a much better picture of how to make the logistics of freelancing not a terrible, stressful process.

 I’ll tell you all about it right now, so keep scrolling.

 Bonsai is an all-in-one suite of tools to manage your freelance business.
 From proposals, to contracts, invoices, expenses, time tracking, and even taxes, Bonsai manages it all.

 It makes the shitty parts of freelancing easy, so you can get back to doing what your clients are paying you to do.

 - Time Tracking